sayakpaul/Distributed-Training-in-TensorFlow-2-with-AI-Platform/README.md

 This repository provides code to train an image classification model in a distributed manner with the [`tf.distribute.MirroredStrategy`](https://www.tensorflow.org/api_docs/python/tf/distribute/MirroredStrategy) strategy (single host multiple GPUs) in TensorFlow 2.4.1.
 We make use of the MLOps stack to do this:

-- Docker to create a custom container so that the code is reproducible.
+- Docker to create a custom image so that the code is reproducible.
 - [AI Platform](https://cloud.google.com/ai-platform/docs/technical-overview) `training` jobs (by GCP) to manage running the custom Docker container using multiple GPUs.
 It also handles automatic provisioning and de-provisioning of resources.

 Advantages of training in this manner (as opposed to doing that in a Jupyter Notebook environment) are the following: